10f7c7/hershey2TTF/README.md

     bash stroke2path.sh

 Now you will have all the fixed svgs in the `svg/_output` folder in a format that fontforge can read.
-To generate the ttf, go bach to the main dir and run
+To generate the ttf, go back to the main dir and run

     fontforge -script SVGToTTF.py